Len Goodman: Dancing with the Stars

 Goodman had been the sole head judge on Strictly Come Dancings American adaptation, Dancing with the Stars.
 He had appeared with fellow judges Carrie Ann Inaba and Bruno Tonioli since the show's inception and for five seasons with alternating fourth judges and the brother-sister pair of Julianne Hough and Derek Hough.
 He missed much of season 19 and season 23 due to his responsibilities in the UK, and he did not appear as a judge in season 21 and season 29, but presented short segments on dance styles during the latter season.
 On 14 November 2022, Goodman announced during the season 31 semifinals broadcast that he would be retiring from the show to spend more time with his family in Great Britain.
 Goodman died from cancer on 22 April 2023.

-After Goodman's death, the Mirrorball Trophy was renamed the Len Goodman Mirrorball Trophy, season 32 in his honor.
-On 24 October 2023, Dancing with the Stars Season 32 paid tribute to the late Goodman, when many of the original dancers returned to perform a choreographed group waltz to "Moon River".
+After Goodman's death, the Dancing with the Stars Mirrorball Trophy was renamed the Len Goodman Mirrorball Trophy starting in season 32 in his memory.
+On 24 October 2023, Dancing with the Stars Season 32 paid tribute to the late Goodman, when many of the original dancers returned to perform a group waltz to "Moon River" alongside the show’s current pros.
 Goodman's wife was present for the performance.
+The routine was choreographed by pro dancers Val Chmerkovskiy and Jenna Johnson, who received an Emmy nomination for it.